Easter egg color clip

-The free membership printable this week is Bunny Letter Match for letter recognition and review..
+I made this cute bunny match for letter recognition and review..
 I printed the patterns on cardstock paper ... cut them out and laminated them.

 I set the bunnies out in one pile and the eggs out in another.
 The children pick a bunny and then found the egg with the same letter and clipped them together with a large plastic paper clip.
 Both upper and lowercase letters are included.

-You can grab the patterns below for free until Sunday March 18th ... after that date they will only be available in the member's section which is also where I have added Bunny Number Match.
+As of 2022 this activity can be found in the member's section which is also where I have added Bunny Number Match.

 I attached self-adhesive magnets to the back of the color circles and set them out along with the bunny file folder.
 If you do not have a file folder you can always tape two pieces of construction or cardstock paper together.

 In this activity children pick a color circle and place on the blank circle of the bunny with the same color.
 Play continues until all colors have been match.
-You can grab the patterns for free until Sunday March 20th ... after that they will only be available in the member's section which is also where the bunny shape tracing is also located.
+As of 2022 this activity can be found in the member's section which is also where the bunny shape tracing is also located.

-The free membership printable this week is a bunny alphabet match which is great for letter recognition and review.
+Here is a bunny alphabet match that is great for letter recognition and review.
 I printed all the patterns on cardstock paper ... cut them out and laminated them.

 I mixed the letter circles up and set them out along with bunny mat.
 I used both